Faculty Research Awards

 Water Access Challenges and Possibilities for Rural Communities in Mexico’s Volcanic Belt: The Case of San Isidro Canoas Altas in Estado de Puebla

 This project will bring together an interdisciplinary team of UT faculty and students with collaborators both in the US and Mexico to engage with a project that addresses one of the most important environmental and societal challenges of the 21st century.
-The proposed project is meant to address water scarcity in San Isidro Canoas Altas, a rural community on the western slopes of the Pico de Orizaba volcano in Mexico.
-The two team members of the project have experience working in the community and are familiarized with the severe water-related challenges community members face.
+The proposed project focuses on water scarcity in San Isidro Canoas Altas, a rural community on the western slopes of the Pico de Orizaba volcano in Mexico.
 Using the expertise and lived experiences of project members and collaborators, the team will examine the water system that provides sustenance to San Isidro Canoas Altas, which due to the combined challenges imposed by climate change and lack of access to technologies and political leverage struggles to find solutions to its water problem.
-The team will conduct in-depth interviews with community members and will perform both qualitative and quantitative analyses of water resources and the existing infrastructure.
 Findings from this preliminary seed grant will be used as the foundation for larger awards that will seek to find sustainable solutions to the growing problems of water supply in San Isidro Canoas Altas and the region.

 Photo Credit.